xastor/winaudit/docs/commands.md

 After capturing information and sending in to the server, the server's response may contain some commands for the service to execute.

 Commands should be returned by the service using a json array.
 Each command can have :
-* A 'name' property defining the name of the command.
+* A `name` property defining the name of the command.
-* A 'data' property defining extra configuration data.
+* A `data` property defining extra configuration data.

 ```json
 [